MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 :::

-This workflow sample is similar to [Workflow Samples: Retrieve a Filter's Definition](./), except with `showFilterTokens=true`.
+This workflow sample is similar to [Workflow samples: Retrieve a filter's definition](./), except with `showFilterTokens=true`.

 Sample Curl: